IBM/pymm/benchmarks/python/README.md

 ### 10. Simple Undirected Graph (Coloring, Triangles, Shortest path) [Graph]

-In this benchmark, we will run simple algorithms on undirected graphs.
+In this benchmark, we run simple algorithms on undirected graphs.
 In the preparation phase, we generate a graph.
 In the do_work phase, the benchmark counts the algorithm.

-We use networkx repo to create the Graph and use networkx implementation of the simple algorithms.
+We use networkx repo to create the Graph and use networkx implementation of the algorithms.

 #### 10.1
 Run greedy coloring algorithms with different basic strategies on the Graph: